Json0713/Json0713/README.md

-# 👋 Hi there, Im a — Frontend Developer
+# 👋 Hi there, I'm a Frontend Developer!

 A passionate solo developer crafting fast, accessible, and responsive web experiences.
 Specializing in modular UI, component-based architecture.